-The pair of Samsung’s new Chromebooks are pretty impressive.
+The new pair of Samsung’s new Chromebooks is pretty impressive.

 If you think about Chromebooks, you don’t really think about them being anything but exotic, high-end, or luxurious.
 Maybe not even functionality.
 That’s not their reputation.
 Not at all.
 It’s more like a laptop for the small niche of consumers that only some people “get.”
 Basic.
 Cheap.
 Simple.

 They’ve never really been in the spotlight for advertising, other than word-of-mouth or those random “laptop by Google” ads you see on YouTube.